 - Administration of medications and treatments, including IV

 Assistive (personal) care is non-medical assistance with activities of daily living when the disease has made it difficult to manage everyday tasks on your own.
-This type of care can be provided by home health aides, certified nursing assistants, homemakers, and companions.
+This type of care can be provided by specially trained home health aides, certified nursing assistants, homemakers, and companions.
 Many people with ALS benefit from assistive care throughout their diagnosis as their disease progresses.

 Care services typically include help with:

-- Communication devices, such as a symbol and picture board or iPads
+- Communication devices, such as a tablet

 - Dressing and grooming with the use of adaptive equipment, such as button hooks or zipper pulls